 This is valuable if your preferred .com domain is unavailable.

-Yes you can (although having gone through this process before I really don’t recommend it).
-I will also require you to buy a brand new domain name (around 10USD for the year).
+Yes you can change your blog name (although having gone through this process before I really don’t recommend it).
+It will also require you to buy a brand new domain name (around 10USD for the year).

 Remember done is better than perfection.